General Archive of the Indies

 Discovering the Archive

-The archive houses close to 43,000 folders made up of 80 million pages as well as some 8,000 maps.
+The General Archives of the Indies house close to 43,000 folders made up of 80 million pages as well as some 8,000 maps.
 Interestingly, if you put all of the documentation in a straight line, it would be more than six miles (nine kilometres) long.

 A Recommendable Visit

 The Archive of the Indies in Seville is basically made up of documentation in countless folders, but it is an emblematic building steeped in history that's free to enter and does not take up that much time, so it is definitely worth a visit.